shogun160/TCM-ZEN_DOMIZER/README.md

 ⚠️ *For Drift there are only a few cars available at the moment (Hoonigan & most Mitsubishi).
 This is because steering will block for most other drift cars when using direct mode or high dynamic maxlock.
 More cars may be added later.*

 Thanks to [@wbcolon](https://github.com/wbcolon) for integrating the Grandrace rotation and automatic matching categories.
-And of course a special thanka also to the [motorfe.st project](https://github.com/calamity-inc/motorfe.st/) for the rotation logic itself.
+And of course a special thank also to the [motorfe.st project](https://github.com/calamity-inc/motorfe.st/) for the rotation logic itself.

 **Version:** v2.5
 **Carlist:** Season 6 – 21.05.2025